-The first piece of honest truth - taxi services in Bucharest should be treated with caution because their reputation is notoriously bad for good and many reasons which I won’t go into much detail.
+The first piece of honest truth - Bucharest taxis should be treated with caution because their reputation is notoriously bad for many good reasons.
 But if you follow my advice below on how to order a taxi in Bucharest like a local you’ll see how easy and safe it can be to use them and avoid bad experiences.

-The second honest truth is that taxis and hired cars are a very cheap and convenient way of getting around Bucharest, especially since subway stations don’t cover most tourist sights and some interesting areas of the city.
-And public transport such as buses and trams are not worth the hassle - read why in the next section.
+The second honest truth is that taxis are a very of getting around the large city of Bucharest, especially since subway stations don’t cover some parts or major tourist sights.
+Most rides in the city will cost 15 - 30 Lei (3-6 Euro) and other public transport such as buses and trams are as we'll explain below.

 And now my most important piece of advice: everyone in Bucharest uses to order taxis online, and so should you.
 They’re easy to use, are tracked based on location and drivers have individual profiles and reviews from clients.
 Few problems, if any, have been reported, so they should be your go-to choice.
 Here are the most popular taxi apps I recommend:

-- Uber works in Bucharest since 2015.
-It’s cheap (1.3 Lei/km) and reliable, with great drivers and clean cars.
-But because it’s service is so great, it’s very popular and during peak hours there's a fare surcharge.
-Even so, it’s still cheap, worth using and my go-to choice.
+- Uber works in Bucharest since 2015 and runs legally in the country.
+It’s cheap and reliable, with great drivers and clean cars.
+But because service is so great, it’s very popular and there's usually a fare surcharge because of high demand.

-- Taxify is the runner-up and is the European version of Uber from Estonia with almost identical features and functionalities.
-It’s trying to aggressively acquire market share by having even cheaper fares than Uber (1,1 Lei/km).
-Some drivers use both apps which means clients have more options to choose from - yay!
+- Bolt is the runner-up and is the European version of Uber with almost identical features and functionalities.
+It’s trying to aggressively acquire market share by having even cheaper fares than Uber so it's a great value and the most

-The only taxi companies I would recommend picking up from the streets of Bucharest (without pre-order) are Meridian and Speed.
-There may be other reliable companies too, but I rarely have to use them with so many apps available.
-During weekends, especially in the evening when Bucharest nightlife goes full on or on rainy days, taxis will be in very high demand so be patient and use 2-3 apps to find one.
+During weekends and especially in the evening when Bucharest nightlife goes full on or on rainy days, taxis will be in very high demand so be patient and try several ways to find one.

-Getting a taxi from Bucharest to other cities such as Brasov, Constanta, Mamaia or Sinaia is something I don’t recommend - you can get better prices and comfort in a train, bus or private transfer services.
+getting a taxi from Bucharest to other cities such as Brasov, Constanta, Mamaia or Sinaia.
+You can get better prices and comfort in a train, bus or even a private tour.

 8. Bucharest metro & public transport

 There are 4 lines (M1-4) but the ones important for tourists are M1 (yellow) and M2 (blue).
 Getting on the right metro should be easy as there is only one train running on each line in a single direction.
-If in doubt, ask locals waiting.
-All metro stations are underground and are marked with an ‘M’ on a white square.
+If in doubt, ask locals.
+All metro stations are underground, have accessibility options and are marked with a blue M on a white square.

 The city centre is served only by 4 stops and there are some areas of Bucharest with tourist sights not covered at all by the subway.
-The metro stations around tourist sights are Piata Unirii, Piata Universitatii, Piata Romana, Piata Victoriei (the 4 I mentioned), Izvor and Aviatorilor.
+The metro stations close to the main tourist sights are Piata Unirii, Piata Universitatii, Piata Romana and Piata Victoriei (the 4 I mentioned), Izvor and Aviatorilor.
 Check the full map here.
 Distances between stations can be quite long (10-20 min walk).

-The public transport network in Bucharest is made out of hundreds of buses, trolleys and trams, all operated by RATB.
-For tourists they are very confusing and hard to use, because there are no clear maps, guides, apps or English-speaking people or drivers working for RATB and able to give precise guidance to non-locals.
+The public transport network in Bucharest is made out of hundreds of buses, trolleys and trams, all operated by STB.
+For tourists they are very confusing and hard to use, because there are no clear maps, guides, apps or English-speaking people or drivers working for STB and able to give precise guidance to non-locals.